-When shopping for a printer, it's difficult not to notice that the same names keep popping up.
-However, a shorter list of companies doesn't make shopping for a new printer any easier, since they all make a wide range of printers that cater to different needs.
-That said, each company has its own take on the same technology, and each has its own strengths and weaknesses.
+When shopping for a printer, it's difficult not to notice the brand names popping up.
+However, a shorter list of companies doesn't make shopping for a new printer any easier since they all make a wide range of options that cater to different needs, making it difficult to determine the overall best printer company.
+That said, each company has its take on the same technologies, and each has its strengths and weaknesses.

-We've reviewed over 40 printers, and below are our recommendations for the best printer brands to buy from.
-Their position on the list isn't indicative of any type of ranking; they're merely listed alphabetically.
-For other options, you can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best home printers.
+We've tested over 130 printers, and below are our recommendations for the best printer brands to buy from.
+Their position on the list doesn't indicate any ranking; they're listed alphabetically.
+You can also check out our recommendations for the best printers, the best all-in-one printers, and the best home printers for more options.

-Brother is a Japanese company that started out making sewing machines under the name Yasui Sewing Machine in the early 1900s.
-The Brother name has been around since 1955 and the company has since expanded its portfolio to include products such as typewriters, desktop computers, and of course, printers.
-Currently, their printers are separated into two categories: home and business.
-Most of their home printers are inkjet printers due to their versatility and lower cost, and business-oriented printers are mostly laser printers, as they're usually better at handling big print jobs quickly.
-Brother printers are typically well-built, and their cartridges generally last a long time, making them cost-effective options for those who print a lot.
-Also, they have one of the largest selections of monochrome laser printers for those who print in black only.
+Brother is a Japanese company that started making sewing machines under the name Yasui Sewing Machine in the early 1900s.
+The Brother name has been around since 1955, and the company has since expanded its portfolio to include products like typewriters, desktop computers, and printers.
+Currently, their printers are in two categories: home and business.
+Most of their home printers are inkjets due to their versatility and lower cost, while their business-oriented printers are mostly laser models, which are better at quickly handling big print jobs.
+Brother printer cartridges generally last a long time, making them cost-effective options for those who print a lot.

 Our recommendations above are what we think are currently the best printer brands and the best printers for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
+If you'd like to do the work of choosing yourself, here's the list of all our printer reviews for these four brands.
 Be careful not to get too caught up in the details.
-While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.
+While it might be impossible to say exactly which is the best printer company, it's equally important to keep in mind that no printer is perfect for every use.
+Most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.